HMS Ulysses (novel): Ships featured in HMS Ulysses

-Aircraft carriers Defender, Invader, Wrestler and Blue Ranger, are American-built escort carriers.
-Accidents and enemy attacks conspire to remove all the aircraft carriers from service before the convoy is even halfway to Russia.
+HMS Defender, Invader, Wrestler and Blue Ranger, are smaller American-built escort carriers converted from merchant ships (Avenger or Attacker-classes).
+Accidents and enemy attacks conspire to remove all the carriers from service before the convoy is even halfway to Russia.
 Defender in particular is rendered inoperable due to a freak accident: the flight deck is partially torn off during a heavy storm.

 Smaller escorts included HMS Sirrus, an S-class destroyer, the most newly built warship in the escort group.
 HMS Vectra and HMS Viking, World War I-vintage V and W-class destroyers.
 HMS Portpatrick, a Town-class destroyer, another obsolete World War I design.
 HMS Baliol, a Type 1 Hunt-class destroyer described as "diminutive" and completely unseaworthy for the harsh weather of the North Atlantic.